GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 layout: "layouts/doc-post.njk"
 title: "Troubleshooting Chrome Web Store violations"
 date: 2020-11-16
-updated: 2021-08-16
+updated: 2021-09-30
 description: >
   Guidelines for understanding why an item was rejected or removed from the Chrome Web Store and how to fix the problem.
 ---

-This page is provided to help you understand why an item was rejected or removed from the Chrome Web Store, and to understand how you can rectify the problem.
+This page is provided to help you understand why your extension was rejected or removed from the Chrome Web Store and how you can fix the violation.

-Each section describes the issues that correspond to a particular category of violation.
+Each section in this document describes the issues that correspond to a particular category of violation.
+In order to make it easier to reference specific violations, the Chrome Web Store assigns each violation a human-readable ID.
+These IDs are composed of two words: a color and an element.
+For example, Yellow Magnesium corresponds to the general class of errors where the extension does not behave as expected.

 ## Excessive permissions {: #excessive-permissions }